ajowi/sendy-fulfilment/README.md

 ## Usage

-Example to request for an order's price quotations and returns available pricing tiers given pickup and delivery coordinates
+Request for an order's price quotations and return available pricing tiers given pickup and delivery coordinates
 ``` php
     use Ajowi\SendyFulfilment\PriceRequest;